 MUCCO consists of different cultural groups like Alur, Bagungu, Banyoro, and Acholi.
-Its purpose is to educate youth to understand how to build skills and collect resources for sustainable development rather than encroaching into the National Park for short term, unsustainable cash.
-The positive results of MUCCO activities is expected to create educational, cultural, social and economic benefit to bridge and prevent the drastic increase HIV/AIDS, poverty and school dropout.
+Its purpose is to educate youth to understand how to build skills and collect resources for sustainable development rather than encroaching into the National Park for short-term, unsustainable cash.
+The positive results of MUCCO activities are expected to create educational, cultural, social and economic benefit to bridge and prevent the drastic increase HIV/AIDS, poverty and school dropout.

 To improve the standard of living for the people of Mubaku and the surrounding area through sustainable education, health care, crop improvements, environmental conservation initiatives, and job training efforts that reflect national and local priorities.

 Addressing social, economic, and development needs through education, sanitation, access to clean water, and sustainable development in the Albertine region of Uganda.

 To realize our vision and mission, MUCCO has adopted the following strategic objectives;